4s6ggs/icom-icm710-vfo/README.md

 This software is provided for use with the ICOM IC-M710 and compatible interfaces.

-The software developer is not responsible for damage resulting from:
+The developer is not responsible for damage or loss resulting from:

 * Incorrect wiring
 * Incorrect interface construction
 * Incorrect configuration
-* Improper use
+* Improper operation
+* Electrical incompatibility
 * Operation outside applicable regulations

-Users are responsible for verifying their hardware connections and operating the radio safely and legally.
+Users are responsible for verifying their hardware, configuration, and legal operating requirements before using the software.

 ---

+## 4S6GGS

-**ICOM IC-M710 VFO Controller — 4S6GGS**
+**ICOM IC-M710 VFO Controller**

+**Version 1.0.7**